yurinanakazato/yurinanakazato.github.io/_pages/leadership.md

 author_profile: true
 ---

 ## Leadership & Outreach
+- 2023.6: __Get-Together Event for Women in STEM__
+Organized a 'get together' event to promoted the interaction between female STEM researchers at U-Tokyo.
 - 2022.7: __[Women in STEM (東大理学部で考える女子中高生の未来)](https://www.s.u-tokyo.ac.jp/ja/event/7938/)__
-Joined as a presenter to introduce reserach topic and daily research life.
+Joined as a presenter to introduce research topics and daily research life.
 Empowered female high school students to major in Astrophysics and pursue careers in STEM.

 - 2019.12 : __[Rikejo Initiative](https://www.u-tokyo.ac.jp/kyodo-sankaku/ja/news/news2019_00019.html)__
 Funded by Johnson & Johnson.
-Joined a workshop for improving presentaion skills and global female leadership.
+Joined a workshop for improving presentation skills and global female leadership.

 - 2019.10: __Research Presentation at Dow Chemical Company__
-Joined as a panelist to present a research project at [Dow Chemial Japan](https://jp.dow.com/ja-jp), who sponsor [TOMODACHI STEM program](https://tomodachistem.rice.edu).
+Joined as a panelist to present a research project at [Dow Chemical Japan](https://jp.dow.com/ja-jp), who sponsors [TOMODACHI STEM program](https://tomodachistem.rice.edu).

 ## Research and International experience